ANONYMUS-888/Network-Security-Tools/README.md

 All scripts have been actively tested and debugged in a **Kali Linux** environment.
 * **Dependencies:** Refer to the individual script headers for specific library requirements (e.g., `pymodbus`, `watchdog`, `requests`).
-* **Visual Proof:** Screenshots of successful script executions (including handled exceptions) are included alongside the source code in this repository.

 > **⚠️ Disclaimer:** All tools within this repository were created for educational purposes and authorized home-lab testing only.
 I strictly adhere to ethical hacking guidelines.
 Never execute these tools against systems or networks without explicit, written permission.